 Dingoes are vital to the health of our ecosystems, suppressing invasive species populations such as rabbits, foxes and cats.
 This protects native species from predation and improves the health of vegetation and all of the animals that depend on it.

 We’re calling for Dingoes to be protected along with other natives species by:

 Ending indiscriminate killing through ground and aerial baiting

 While concern by agriculturalists has been expressed as the impact of Dingoes on livestock, non lethal means of management can be deployed, or as is increasingly being recognised, Dingoes can play an important role in the agricultural landscape.
-Dingoes are an apex predator, managing populations of animals like kangaroos, feral animals like goats, pigs and rabbits and thus improving the pasture quality that is in turn used for livestock.
+Dingoes are an apex predator, managing populations of feral animals like goats, pigs and rabbits and thus improving the pasture quality that is in turn used for livestock.
 Their role in the ecosystem is vital for the survival of many species.

 Recognising the unique cultural significance of the Dingo to First Nations People

 Any plan of population management of Dingoes needs to be developed in close consultation with First Nations People.
-Dingoes are recorded in artworks, rock shelters and songlines and are part of First Nations Cultural Heritage.
+Dingoes are recorded in artworks, rock shelters and songlines and are part of some First Nations Cultural Heritage.
 This cannot be ignored.

 Including Dingoes in the Biodiversity Conservation Act 2016